OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 ## For further reading

-The documentation on the project can be found [here](https://github.com/stancecoke/BMSBattery_S_controllers_firmware/wiki)
+The documentation on the project, aka wiki, can be found [here](https://github.com/stancecoke/BMSBattery_S_controllers_firmware/wiki)

 The corresponding thread in the german Pedelecforum [can be found here](https://www.pedelecforum.de/forum/index.php?threads/custom-rom-f%C3%BCr-kunteng-s06s-kt36-controller.50061/)